Qianli-Wu/Qianli-Wu/README.md

-- 👋 My name is Qianli Wu
+- 👋 My name is Qianli
 - 👀 I’m interested in **Software Construction** and **Machine Learning**
-- 💞️ I’m looking for a summer internship in 2023
+- 💞️ I’m looking for a summer internship in 2024
-- 🌱 I’m currently learning *Data Management Systems*, *Numerical Analysis*, *and Deep Learning*.
+- 🌱 I’m currently learning *Numerical Analysis*, and *Graph Neural Networks*.
-- 📫 How to reach me: qianliwu@g.ucla.edu
+- 📫 How to reach me: qianliwu[at]g.ucla.edu

 ---